Tooker House wins three “On campus” awards!

-Students at Arizona State University this year are taking part in a first-of-its- kind immersive voice technology program on a university campus, with support from the Amazon Alexa team.
+Students at Arizona State University in 2017-2018 took part in a first-of-its- kind immersive voice technology program on a university campus, with support from the Amazon Alexa team.

-As part of the project, students moving into Tooker House will have a new Amazon Echo Dot and become part of the first voice- enabled, learning-enhanced residential community on a university campus.
+As part of the project, students moving into Tooker House in Fall 2017 received a new Amazon Echo Dot and became part of the first voice- enabled, learning-enhanced residential community on a university campus.

 Tooker House features at a glance

 - Fully furnished quad apartments with adjoining bathrooms.

 - Hardwood-style flooring.